CheckoutFinland/psp-api/docs/README.md

 ### List providers

-`GET /merchants/payment-providers` returns a list of available providers for the merchant.
+`HTTP GET /merchants/payment-providers` returns a list of available providers for the merchant.

 Grouped into `mobile`, `bank`, `creditcard` and `credit` payment methods.